jeremiahdy55/springAIchatbot/README.md

 Finish filling in `secrets.txt` in `/hotelchatbot/src/main/java/resources/secrets.txt`

 Running the application:
-ensure that there is a postgresql database called `springchatbot` created with `pgvector` extension installed run `./mvnw spring-boot:run` in terminal:jwtsecurity run `./mvnw spring-boot:run` in terminal:hotelchatbot run `npm run build` then `npm start` in terminal:reactUI
+ensure that there is a MySQL database called `springchatbot` created with `pgvector` extension installed run `./mvnw spring-boot:run` in terminal:jwtsecurity run `./mvnw spring-boot:run` in terminal:hotelchatbot run `npm run build` then `npm start` in terminal:reactUI